 School bully and Death Eater in training Draco Malfoy was set up to be one of Harry Potter’s big villains.
 As the series went on, though, it became clear Draco’s heart wasn’t really in evil, and his behaviour was more a desperate attempt to impress his dad.
 Tom Felton was tasked with making Draco both despicable and sympathetic, a difficult task but one Felton was well suited for.

-Since appearing in Potter, Felton’s appeared in movies like Rise of the Planet of the Apes, Belle, A United Kingdom, and most recently Save the Cinema.
+Since appearing in Potter, Felton’s appeared in movies like Rise of the Planet of the Apes, Belle, A United Kingdom, and most recently, Burial.
 He’s also worked on the small screen picking up a recurring role in the Arrowverse’s Flash TV show.

 Michael Gambon – Dumbledore